Struct rope::Rope

 Failure

-is greater than the length of the Rope
+If index is greater than the length of the Rope.

 fn insert_string(&mut self, index: uint, string: String)